murchandamus/fuzzing-helpers/README.md

 - ~/Workspace/qa-assets-active-fuzzing
     A second branch of the https://github.com/bitcoin-core/qa-assets repository on GitHub.
 The inputs generated from nightly fuzzing are stored in this directory.
 There is a fuzz corpus for each fuzz target in the `fuzz_corpora` directory.
 - ~/Workspace/qa-fuzz
     A fuzz build of Bitcoin Core configured to __not__ use any sanitizers.
 Updated automatically every night to the latest known commit of the bitcoin/bitcoin master branch.
+You can configure it by using:

+    ```
+    cmake --preset=libfuzzer-nosan
+    ```

 - ~/Workspace/qa-fuzz-sanitized
-    A fuzz build of Bitcoin Core configured to use __all__ any sanitizers.
+    A fuzz build of Bitcoin Core configured to use __all__ sanitizers.
 Updated automatically every night to the latest known commit of the bitcoin/bitcoin master branch.
 Used to ensure that all new input additions found by other threads are also tested against sanitizers.

     ```
-    cmake -B build_fuzz \
+    cmake --preset=libfuzzer
-       -DCMAKE_C_COMPILER="clang" \
-       -DCMAKE_CXX_COMPILER="clang++" \
-       -DBUILD_FOR_FUZZING=ON \
-       -DSANITIZERS=undefined,address,fuzzer,float-divide-by-zero,integer
     ```

 ## Nightly fuzzing